noaione/yuusha-shoukan-ln/sources/v12/chapter7.md

 the others?]

-Rice isn’t really popular in this world, and many of the people I know like Lilia-san and the others would say “Eating rice for breakfast is kinda…” when I asked.
+Rice isn’t really popular in this world, and many of the people I know like Lilia-san and the others would say “Eating rice for breakfast is kinda...” when I asked.
 So, I asked Kuro and the others if they were fine with it.

 [Unnn?
 This is just our “usual” breakfast, you know?]